 Kentucky is continually working to improve of P-12 education.
 Below are some of the major accomplishments that mark the state's educational progress in the past five years (2009-2014).

 o Adopted and implemented new academic standards in English/language arts and mathematics (2011) and science (2013).
+Kentucky was one of the first states in the nation to adopt and implement new, more rigorous standards aligned with college and career expectations.
 The new Kentucky Core Academic Standards define the minimum that Kentucky students are expected to know at every grade level.
-These standards are more rigorous than previous standards and are aligned with college/career-expectations.
 They promote creative and critical thinking over rote memorization, and prepare students with the problem-solving, collaborative, creative and communication skills that today’s jobs demand.

 o Implemented the Kentucky Core Academic Standards Challenge as a way to raise awareness of the standards being taught in Kentucky classrooms and solicit feedback to inform the Kentucky Department of Education’s regular review of the English/language arts and mathematics standards implemented in 2011.
 Through an online tool, http://kentucky.statestandards.org, educators and other stakeholders are encouraged to provide specific feedback on each classroom-level standard – whether they support it as written or wish to provide suggestions on how it may be improved.